roycrxtw/error-print/readme.md

 This is a test result about the Error stack trace messages for different node.js versions.

-For changing the node.js version easily, the `nvm` is a necessary tool.
+For changing the node.js version easily, please use the handy tool: `nvm`.

 ## v13.11.0